ddockers/CICD/ci-cd.md

 # Jenkins
 In Jenkins we can build, test and deploy software in a testing environment.

+If the code doesn't execute, the developer can correct it before deployment.

+If the code does execute but there are bugs in testing, it can be sent back to the developer to correct.

+If the code executes and it passes testing, it is ready to be deployed.

 ![My Jenkins diagram](https://i.imgur.com/pO7TtlX.png)

 1. Go to Jenkins home and select *New Item*